jeroen66124/Brainkit/README.md

 Brainkit can be used for pretty much anything, it is a glorified cheat sheet with preview functions for the command line.
 You can add and remove all sorts of files to the /database as long as [Batcat](https://github.com/sharkdp/bat) supports it.
+Once a file has been added to the database, it can be previewed quickly within the tool.

 <p align="right">(<a href="#top">back to top</a>)</p>